contentauth/c2pa-python/docs/selective-manifests.md

     # Validation status.
     # The top-level "validation_status" array covers the entire manifest store,
     # including this ingredient's manifest.
-An empty or absent array means
-    # no validation errors were found.
     if "validation_status" in parsed:
         for status in parsed["validation_status"]:
             print(f"{status['code']}: {status['explanation']}")